zPSP-Dev/Zig-PSP/README.md

 - [x] Basic PSP Debug Printing
 - [ ] Basic PSP Memory Allocator
 - [ ] Basic PSP VRAM Allocator
+- [ ] Remove the C stub file!
+- [ ] Include basic examples!
 - [ ] Panic / Runtime Error handling
-- [ ] STD Support
+- [ ] STD Support (maybe even upstream?)
-- [ ] Upstream STD support
-- [ ] Remove the C stub file!

 ## Dependencies

 The only true external dependency that this library requires is the lld linker for LLVM.
-This is required purely because the build script cannot pass some of the required linker arguments through Zig itself to generate code (-emit-relocs --eh-frame-hdr --no-gc-sections -o zig-cache/app.elf).
+This is required purely because the build script cannot pass the -emit-relocs flag to generate an ELF.

-Zig-PSP also relies on binary tools from Rust-PSP
+Zig-PSP also relies on binary tools from Rust-PSP and the static library, which are included with the download by default.
-### HEY YOU BIG DUMMY!
-FIGURE THIS OUT BEFORE MAKING REPO PUBLIC!

 ## Usage

-Currently, using Zig-PSP is rather straight forward - one must include the "psp" folder into their project in order to have the extern definitions for libpsp.a.
-One also must include libpsp.a in their project root lib/ folder, and have the ###THIS MAY CHANGE CHECK AND CHANGE THIS WHEN STUFF HAPPENS!### three generation binaries in their bin/ folder.
-To build a PSP app, use the included build.zig to generate a PSP EBOOT!
+Currently, using Zig-PSP is rather straight forward - one must use the include folder in their project in order to have the extern definitions for libpsp.a alongside with some custom utilities I have created.
+One also must include the lib/ folder to include libpsp.a alongside with the post-build tools.
+To build a PSP app, use the included `build.zig` script to generate a PSP executable!
+(EBOOT.PBP / app.prx) This script is well commented for explanation and documentation.

 For a main.zig file one should include something like: